sourcegraph/handbook/content/engineering/cloud/index.md

 Every Friday, Slackbot will post a reminder in #cloud for us to write weekly progress updates for each goal in the iteration.

-The teammates working on a goal are responsible for this update which is essentially the written version of what should be communicated in the Cloud Sync meetings the next Monday.
+The teammates working on a goal are responsible for this update and should decide amongst themselves who writes this update each week.

 ### Retrospectives